Neurips2022-anonymous-submission/Neurips2022-APT/README.md

 ```

-**2.2 Evaluate after Fine-tuning on all downstream datasets in the background:**
+**2.2 Evaluate after fine-tuning on all downstream datasets in the background:**

 ```
 nohup bash evaluate_finetune.sh <load path> <gpu> > <log file> 2>&1 &